limneos/MobileMiner/README.md

 # MobileMiner
 CPU Miner for ARM64 iOS Devices

-This is a fork of LucasJones's cpuminer-multi, ( https://github.com/lucasjones/cpuminer-multi ) compiled for arm64 iOS devices
+This is a fork of Lucas Jones's cpuminer-multi, ( https://github.com/lucasjones/cpuminer-multi ) compiled for arm64 iOS devices.
+Credits go to the initial developers and contributors.

 # Changes